varigence/docs/bimlflex/reference-documentation/GlobalDefaultDate.md

 # Global Default Date

-The global default date to use for timelines
+The global default date to use for timelines.

 Notes:
 * This setting is part of the `Core` settings category.